Travel Prep: 12 Tips on Getting Prepared for Long Term Travel

 Step #1: UNPLUG

-By far the best thing you can do for yourself.
-You not only can you diminish the chance of any funky electrical disasters (at least derived from your apartment), but you also save energy (money!).
+By far the best thing for travel prep you can do for yourself.
+Not only can you diminish the chance of any funky electrical disasters (at least derived from your apartment), but you also save energy (money!).
 Even the tiniest red light on your VCR or alarm clock can send the meter reader spinning.